Rust-GPU/rust-gpu/docs/src/publishing-rust-gpu.md

 # Publishing rust-gpu on crates.io

-This is a task list for the maintainers of rust-gpu to remember to do when publishing a new version of rust-gpu (probably not useful for contributors without access our crates.io account 😋)
+This is a task list for the maintainers of rust-gpu to remember to do when publishing a new version of rust-gpu (probably not useful for contributors without access to our crates.io account 😋)

 The published crates and their relative locations are:
 1. `spirv-std-types` (`crates/spirv-std/shared`)